dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 * `UiLibA` will require `DispatcherScheduler` to be available through `System.Reactive`
 * `NonUiLibB` will require `Observable.RateLimit` to be available through whatever reference it's using to get Rx 7

 This needs to work.
-This constraint prevents us from simply removing UI-specific types from `System.Reactive` in v7.0.
+This constraint prevents us from simply removing UI-specific types completely from `System.Reactive` in v7.0.
+(The proposed solution of retaining them only in the runtime assemblies deals with this scenario.)

 #### Minimum acceptable path for breaking changes

 When a developer using Rx.NET upgrades to a newer version, what is the smallest version increment for which we are prepared to consider breakage to be acceptable?
 What's the smallest length of time between an Rx.NET release coming out, and a subsequent release making a breaking change?
 What are our minimum requirements around giving fair notice with `[Obsolete]` annotations?

+(There are two kinds of breakage: source-level and binary.
+The acceptable time frames for these are typically different.)

 Let's start by picking some upper and lower bounds as a starting point.
 These aren't meant to be the final answer.
 The idea here is to pick timespans where we can agree that the upper bound is long enough, and that the lower bound is too short:

 * If a project upgrades from Rx.NET 1.0 to 7.0, it is probably reasonable for some things to break
 * Components with a dependency on Rx 5.0 or 6.0 running in an application that upgrades that to Rx 7.0 must not be broken by this upgrade

 That's a very incomplete picture, but it establishes that the acceptable position lies somewhere between those two extremes.
 (That said, some people seem to be [positively enthusiastic about breaking changes](#the-peculiar-faith-in-the-power-of-breaking-changes), and would actually disgree with the lower bound I've put here.
 But our view is that Rx 5.0 was still the very latest version as recently as 18th May 2023.
-Less than two years have passed, which seems like not nearly enough time to be removing API features that even in the current version are not marked as obsolete.
+A little over two years have passed, which seems like not nearly enough time to be completely removing API features that even in the current version are not marked as obsolete.
 So although we recognize that there are some people who think it would be OK to break things more quickly than the lower bound stated above suggests, we aren't going to do that, meaning that this is a lower bound in practice.)

 There's another dimension we need to take into account: